aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/BackendFeatures/SimpleWebsocketChat/Readme.md

 * We are not limiting access to join channels, you should implement any logic that makes sense for your game to validate on the backend side which channels the player can join
 * We are allowing players to set any chat name they want.
 You might want to grab this name from a database instead and have control on for example the uniqueness of these names
 * We are not filtering the chat traffic in any way.
 You can implement content moderation tooling on the backend side to control what is written in the chat
+* Unsubscribing from redis channels is disabled for the server because of a rare issue with redis when the server is under heavy load (see comments under `SimpleWebSocketApp/RedisManager.js` for more details).
+The Tasks can handle open subscriptions to thousands of channels, so this should not be an issue, but we'll update this once it's fixed in the redis package.

 **Note on VPC implementation of the feature:**